 The robotic platform allows our surgeons to perform outpatient and many major surgeries, when appropriate, through a few small incisions.

 This results in better outcomes for patients and has the added cosmetic benefit of avoiding unseemly scarring.

-The majority of colo/rectal surgeries in the U.S. are performed through a large, open abdominal incision which may extend from the sternum to the pubic bone.
-At Swedish Hospital, our surgeons can perform equally effective, and more precise colon and rectal surgeries using robotic technology through an incision that is a portion of the size.
+The majority of colorectal surgeries in the U.S. are performed through a large, open abdominal incision.
+At Swedish Hospital, our surgeons can perform equally effective, and more precise colon and rectal surgeries using robotic technology through a few incisions that are a portion of the size.

-The da Vinci Si HD Surgical System can be used in a wide variety of surgical procedures, including:
+The da Vinci Xi Surgical System can be used in a wide variety of surgical procedures, including: